casept/factorio-flatpak/README.md

 flatpak install --user gnome org.freedesktop.Sdk 1.6
 flatpak install --user gnome org.freedesktop.Platform 1.6
 ```
-Place a .tar.gz of version 0.15.1 of the game into the directory (It should be named `factorio-0.15.1.tar.gz`).
+Place a .tar.gz of the game into the directory (It should be named `factorio.tar.gz`).
 Then run `make`.
 This will create a `.flatpak` file in the directory, which contains the game.

 ## Installation